 Since its inception, the College has always been at the forefront in educational innovation.
-Presently the college offers undergraduate, postgraduate, postgraduate diploma, certificate courses and Ph.D. programmes in Arts, Science and Vocation.
-Today, the College offers twenty-six undergraduate and eight post-graduate programmes, some of these courses are unique in Goa
+Presently the college offers undergraduate, postgraduate, postgraduate diploma, certificate courses and Ph.D. programmes in the Arts, Science and the Vocation streams.
+Today, the College offers twenty-three undergraduate and eight post-graduate programmes, some of these courses are unique in Goa.

-The various programmes offered at the undergraduate level in the Arts Stream are: English, French, Hindi, Konkani, Marathi, Portuguese, Economics, Geography, History, Mathematics, Philosophy, Psychology, and Sociology.
-Programmes in the Science Stream are: Biochemistry, Biotechnology, Botany, Chemistry, Computer Science, Geography, Geology, Mathematics, Physics, and Zoology, and the Programmes in B.Voc., stream are Software Development, Multimedia and Digital Film making, 3D Media and Virtual Reality-VFX.
+The various programmes offered at the undergraduate level in the Arts Stream are: English, French, Hindi, Konkani, Marathi, Mathematics, Economics, Geography, History, Philosophy, Psychology, and Sociology.
+Programmes in the Science Stream are: Biochemistry, Biotechnology, Botany, Chemistry, Computer Science, Geography, Geology, Mathematics, Physics, and Zoology, and the Programme in Vocational stream is B.Voc. in Software Development.

-The various Post Graduate degree programmes offered are M.Sc. in Information Technology, M.Sc. in Analytical Chemistry, M.Sc in Geoinformatics, M.A. in Geography, M.A. in Economics, M.A. in Hindi, M.A. in Child Psychology and Child Development, M.A. in English.
+The various Post Graduate degree programmes offered are M.Sc. in Information Technology, M.Sc. in Analytical Chemistry, M.Sc. in Geoinformatics, M.A. in Geography, M.A. in Applied Economics, M.A. in Child Psychology and Child Development, M.A. in Hindi and M.A. in English.